Chain-Link/Chain-Link/Rule Specification.md

 4. The second parameter SHALL be a key value array of parameters.

-  A. The first key value pair SHALL be the rules expected value.
+  A. The first key value pair SHALL be the Rules expected value.

   B. The second key value pair SHALL be the value to be evaluated.